SimformSolutionsPvtLtd/NetworkEngine/README.md

 static let interceptor = DefaultInterceptor(refreshTokenCall, isNetworkReachable)
 static let provider = NetworkProvider<APITarget>(interceptor: interceptor)
 ```
-where the `DefaultInterceptor` is the defualt interceptor initialized with `refreshTokenCall` and `isNetworkReachable` closures.
+where the `DefaultInterceptor` is the default interceptor initialized with `refreshTokenCall` and `isNetworkReachable` closures.

 ### NetworkRequestInterceptor: Intercept the network calls